 Safeguarding Children is everyone's responsibility and having Welfare Officers in all ESFA District and County Associations with representative teams is crucial to The FA’s simple three part approach to safeguarding.
 This includes:

 - Getting the right people involved – seeking references and DBS checks.

 - Creating a safe environment - codes of conduct, education and best practice.

 - Promoting clear systems - to deal with any concerns - policy and procedures

-- All District and County Associations which run representative teams MUST have a named Welfare Officer who has complied with the following FA Welfare Officer requirements;
+In order to affliate representative teams to ESFA, all District and County Associations MUST have a named Welfare Officer who has complied with the following FA Welfare Officer requirements;

 - An Enhanced FA DBS disclosure. (these are not portable from school or other organisations)

 FA DBS disclosures can be obtained by downloading and following the instructions in the

 FA DBS (CRC) ESFA Applicant Guidance or through your local County FA offices, by appointment.

 - The Safeguarding Children Workshop and Welfare Officer Workshop should be booked through the local County FA Development team.